-Group accommodation increases social interaction including agonistic behavior compared to traditional single stabling in two-year old Sport Horse stallions during 12 weeks of pre-training

-Franziska Pilger1, Laura Kroschel1, Jörg Aurich2, Christine Aurich1,2

-1Graf Lehndorff Institute, Vetmeduni Vienna, 16845 Neustadt (Dosse), Germany 2Centre for Animal Reproduction, Vetmeduni Vienna, 1210 Vienna, Austria

 Application: Two-year old Sport Horse stallions can be kept in groups during pre-training.
 As expected, group housing allows more social interaction between horses, but this includes agonistic behaviour.

 Introduction: In feral horses, non-harem stallions live in loose bachelor groups; therefore it has been suggested that domestic stallions should be kept in groups.
 For postpubertal stallions, group housing is, however, a rare exception.
 In stables preparing Sport Horses for breed registry licensing, young stallions are exclusively housed in individual boxes with limited contact to other horses.
 This is increasingly questioned, and in Germany Federal Animal Welfare guidelines demand that horses, including stallions less than 30 months old are kept in groups.
 In contrast, equestrian authorities argue that once puberty is attained, stallions should be stabled individually to avoid aggression and injuries.
 Therefore, we have analysed the behavior of 24 months-old stallions housed either in a group stable or in individual boxes during pre-training.
 We hypothesized that group housing is not associated with increased aggression among stallions.